semaphoreci/docs/language-java_5bdc413b2c7d3a01757aba83.md

 ## Supported Java versions

+Semaphore supports all versions of Java.
+You have the following options:

+- Linux: Java and related tools are available out-of-the-box in the [Ubuntu1804 VM image][ubuntu-java].
+- Docker: use [semaphoreci/java][java-docker-image] or
+  [your own Docker image][docker-env] with the version of Java and other packages that you need.

-Java is available out-of-the-box on Semaphore via [Linux][ubuntu-java] and [macOS][macos-java] operating system images.
-See these pages for details on currently available versions and additional tools that are available.
+Follow the links above for details on currently available language versions and additional tools.

-You can also run Java projects by defining a [Docker-based Semaphore agent][docker-env].
+#### Selecting a Java version on Linux

-The Linux VM provides multiple versions of Java.
+The [Linux VM][ubuntu1804] provides multiple versions of Java.
 You can switch between them using the [`sem-version` tool][sem-version].

 For example, in your `semaphore.yml`:

 ```
 sem-version java 11